kubernetes-sigs/kueue/keps/1282-pods-ready-requeue-strategy/README.md

 #### Integration tests

 - Add integration test that matches user story 1.
-- Add an integration test to detect if flapping associated with preempted workloads being readmitted before the preemptor workload when `priorityPreemption: UseEvictionTimestamp` is set.
+- Add an integration test to detect if flapping associated with preempted workloads being readmitted before the preemptor workload when `requeuingTimestamp: Creation` is set.

 ### Graduation Criteria